Greenstand/Tree_Species/doc/sdl_id.md

 ### Leaf ‘compoundness’ (simple or compound)

-A leaf is a single structural unit, which will fall off when dead as one.
+A leaf is a single structural unit, which will fall off as one when dead.
 This unit is sometimes a compound structure with its own stalk (“rachis”) and multiple leaf units called “_leaflets_”.
 It can be tricky to determine if what looks like a leaf is indeed a leaf, or just a leaflet, but the regular structure of a “_compound_” leaf becomes increasingly obvious as you get your eye in.
 The term “_simple_” is used for a ‘classic’ single leaf.

 There are several types of compound leaf, with the main division being between “_pinnate_” leaves and “_palmate_” leaves.
 In the former,